Shopify Metrics: Which Ones to Track + Ways to Improve

 Yes.

-Top landing pages is a metric that can be used to identify which pages get the most traction from search engine results, from ads, or from within internal links.
+You can further segment this Shopify report to identify which pages get the most traction from search engine results, from ads, or from within internal links.

 Here are some tips to improve your landing page conversion rates: